DNP—Community Health Nursing

 All Doctor of Nursing Practice tracks are offered as full-time study only.

 Our CHN track offers a multi-disciplinary curriculum.
 With your cohort, you will:

 - Learn to use evidence-informed decision-making models and analytic skills to nimbly respond to pressing societal needs

-- Become equipped with cutting-edge, interdisciplinary research to lead sustainable change in community and public health practice
+- Become equipped with leading-edge, interdisciplinary research to lead sustainable change in community and population health practice

 - Develop skills to serve vulnerable populations and communities through intensive practicum internship

 - Build a professional network from a wide range of disciplines

 You can become a specialist in your preferred area of community and population health by focusing your course papers, projects, internship and coursework on your areas of interest in:

 Year one of the DNP program is offered in a hybrid format (50 percent in-person, 50-percent distance learning), and requires that you be on campus one to two days per week.
 You will complete core DNP academic classwork with peers across all DNP tracks in the School of Nursing.
 Content of year one courses includes:

 - Appraisal and application of evidence to advance practice